ciphermodelabs/ciphercore/reference/runtime.md

 ### Python-based data nodes and orchestrator

-For the Python wrapper, one needs to generate the gRPC Python files from the proto files as follows:
+For the Python wrapper, one needs to generate the gRPC Python files from the proto files as follows (don't forget to install the `grpcio-tools` package):

 ```bash
 python -m grpc_tools.protoc \